AduragbemiOyinlola/Hamoye-Internship/README.md

 * **Python in Machine Learning**: This section introduced the basics of manipulating, pre-processing, cleaning, and wrangling data in Python and how to use it to solve data analysis and machine learning problems.
 * **Data Types, Data Wrangling, and Data Visualization**: In this lesson, I learned about the different types of data available to me as a data professional, how to handle them, and the processes involved in data wrangling.
 * **Graded Quiz**: For this graded quiz, I worked on the ***FoodBalanceSheets_E_Africa_NOFLAG*** and used the dataset to answer various questions.

+---

+## **STAGE B - Machine Learning: Regression - Predicting Energy Efficiency of Buildings**

+For the B Stage it was divided into six (6) lessons:

+* **Simple Linear Regression**: In this lesson, I learned about simple linear regression and the different assumptions made by simple linear regression models.
+* **Multiple Linear Regression**: Learned about multiple linear regression and the assumptions made by multiple linear regression.
+*